Bosh-for-Cpi/bosh-2605/bosh_qingcloud_cpi/README.md

   URL of the ELB endpoint to connect to, default to the endpoint corresponding to the selected region, or `default_elb_endpoint` if no region has been selected
 * `max_retries` (optional)
-  maximum number of time to retry an AWS API call, defaults to `DEFAULT_MAX_RETRIES`
+  maximum number of time to retry an QingCloud API call, defaults to `DEFAULT_MAX_RETRIES`

 ### Registry options

-The registry options are passed to the AWS CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.
+The registry options are passed to the QingCloud CPI by the BOSH director based on the settings in `director.yml`, but can be overridden if needed.

 * `endpoint` (required)